OtherToday/pgcap_toolkit/distribution/documenting-your-work-1.md

----
-description: >-
+# 📷 Document + Share
-  Documentation tells the story of why your product is interesting and gives others something to share further.
+####   Documentation tells the story of why your product is interesting and gives others something to share further.
 In this section, designer and maker Andrew Sleigh joins us to share his knowledge.
-cover: ../.gitbook/assets/git_header (2).png
-coverY: 0
----

-# 📷 Document + Share

 ## Contents